sharath-c-n/ImplementationAdvDataStructures/README.md

 # Implementation of Advancd Data Structures
 Short project
-1) Comparing mergeSort with nsquared sort and identifying penlties in using generics in JAVA
+1) Comparing mergeSort with nsquared sort and identifying penalties in using generics in JAVA